TaichunLin/stack-over-flow-listing/README.md

 ## Using the HTML, CSS, React.js to create a simplified listing of StackOverflow tags
 and questions.

-redesign the StackOverflow listing with [the StackExchange API](https://api.stackexchange.com/docs)and show loading spinner when fetching data
+redesign the StackOverflow listing with [the StackExchange API](https://api.stackexchange.com/docs) and show loading spinner when fetching data

 ## Trending Tags